FedericoDiPasquale/tt_um_psei_ota_qboost/README.md

 |  6  | 1.332268e-15 | 0.000000e+00 |
 |  7  | 1.332268e-15 | 0.000000e+00 |

-This results shows that the linearity of the DAC is almost perfectly linear.
+These results shows that the linearity of the DAC is almost perfectly linear.

 ## How it works